Suarez-Andres/Suarez-Andres/README.md

 # Hello 👋

 I'm Andrés Suárez, the developer behind this profile.
-I'm a biomedical engineer deeply interested in the software potential related to the healthcare industry, and a enthusiast of the artificial intelligence.
-Also I like to watch and play some sports ⚽️ and read a good book 📚 every now and then.
+I'm a biomedical engineer deeply interested in the software and data potential related to the healthcare industry, and a enthusiast of the data analysis.
+Also I like to play videogames 🎮, watch and play some sports ⚽️ and read a good book 📚 every now and then.

 ## Technical Skills